emu-russia/breaks/BreakingNESWiki_DeepL/APU/Readme.md

 - I/O ports (which are used to receive data from controllers in NES)
 - Debug registers (not available on Retail consoles)

-The DAC makes the APU a semi-analog circuit, but the digital outputs of the tone generators can be used for simulation.
+The DAC makes the APU a semi-analog circuit.

 Also to be taken into account is the fact that the 6502 core which is part of the APU is controlled by a DMA controller and therefore is a "common" device sharing the bus with other devices which use DMA.